 - In most case films are listed only when tickets go on sale.
 Major releases often pre-sell 3 or more weeks in advance, occasionally selling out shows before they open.
 I list films when theaters say they're selling tickets.
 Some of the smaller theaters publish schedules far in advance and I try to help them out by showing their schedules as early as possible.

-- Where's the Coast Guard Training Center?!
+- Where's the Coast Guard Training Center Schedule?!

 - Their distributor doesn't allow publicity outside the facility, so I had to remove their schedules.
 You can still get info from their site.
+Most on-base services are reserved for base personnel, active duty members, and their dependents.

-- What about this online ticketing?
+- What about online ticketing?

 - Ticketing is handled by the third-party chosen by the theater.
 The theater's ticketing system identifies whether seats are available so that tickets are only available for sale while seats are still open.
 If the theater sells out online, you may still be able to get tickets at the door.